jimzucker/aws-forecast/README.md

 2. Failure on new accounts or start of the month - on some days the calc fails due to insufficient data and we have to fall back to actuals

 # Backlog
-1. Add example Lambda function that posts to slack on a cron 1 time per day
-2. Deploy the whole thing as infrastructure as code with Cloud Formation
+1. Deploy the whole thing as infrastructure as code with Cloud Formation